jaspervd18/Pokedex/README.md

 # Lifecycle

-Just like testing, there isn't a whole lot which needs lifecycling.
-There are a few lifecycle methods implemented in the [Pokemon Fragment](./app/src/main/java/com/example/pokedex/screens/pokemons/PokemonFragment.kt) which keep the track of the last visited pokemon (with OnSaveInstances).
+Lifecycle methods are implemented in the [Pokemon Fragment](./app/src/main/java/com/example/pokedex/screens/pokemons/PokemonFragment.kt) as well in the [Favorites Fragment](./app/src/main/java/com/example/pokedex/screens/favorites/FavoritesFragment.kt).
+Because there isn't a whole lot that needs to be released, remembered,... only the basic lifecycle methods are implemented with log messages.

-It didn't seem very interesting to implement them elsewhere (or once again I just don't know how to use them properly), but I do know they exist.
+In OnCreateView, lifecycleview observers are used to keep track of certain state.

 # Documentation